Skip to content

 my-sbsh-background

-# Attach later - this launches a supervisor to connect to the terminal:
+# Attach later - this launches a client to connect to the terminal:

 docker exec -it my-terminal-service sb attach background-terminal